 - Be aware of difficult winter hazards and how to handle them.
 Avalanche conditions, crossing water, and unforeseen weather changes all become more deadly during winter to both humans and dogs.
 Pay attention to all signs and alerts at the trailhead, or along the trail if you’re at a resort.

 - Know the warning signs.
 Be aware of the signs of dog hypothermia, as well as how your dog’s energy level is holding up.
 Walking in snow is hard work, and even usually energetic dogs can become exhausted quickly.

-As long as you’re well prepared for your adventure snowshoeing with your dog, including prepping accordingly and bringing along all needed supplies, you’re sure to have a wonderful time together this winter.
+As long as you’re well-prepared for your adventure snowshoeing with your dog, including gearing up (don’t forget that leash and harness) and bringing along all needed supplies for both of you, you’re sure to have a wonderful time together this winter.